Animal locomotion: Marine mammals

-Some whales raise their (entire) body vertically out of the water in a behaviour known as "breaching".

 Birds

 Some semi-aquatic birds use terrestrial locomotion, surface swimming, underwater swimming and flying (e.g., ducks, swans).
 Diving birds also use diving locomotion (e.g., dippers, auks).
 Some birds (e.g., ratites) have lost the primary locomotion of flight.
 The largest of these, ostriches, when being pursued by a predator, have been known to reach speeds over 70 km/h, and can maintain a steady speed of 50 km/h, which makes the ostrich the world's fastest two-legged animal: Ostriches can also locomote by swimming.
 Penguins either waddle on their feet or slide on their bellies across the snow, a movement called tobogganing, which conserves energy while moving quickly.
 They also jump with both feet together if they want to move more quickly or cross steep or rocky terrain.
 To get onto land, penguins sometimes propel themselves upwards at a great speed to leap out the water.